- Home

 Accessory Dwelling Units

-Accessory dwelling units (ADUs) are small independent residential dwelling unit located on the same lot as a principal one-family dwelling unit.
-Accessory dwelling units may be located within the principal dwelling unit, attached to the principal dwelling unit, or detached from the principal dwelling unit.
+An accessory dwelling unit (ADU) is a small independent residential dwelling unit located on the same lot as a principal one-family dwelling unit (also referred to as a single-unit dwelling unit).
+An accessory dwelling unit may be located within the principal dwelling unit, attached to the principal dwelling unit, or detached from the principal dwelling unit.

 How many Accessory Dwelling Units can I have, and how big can an Accessory Dwelling Unit be?

-On properties with zoning that include single-family residential uses, property owners may have a maximum of one (1) Accessory Dwelling Unit.
-Accessory Dwelling Units are restricted to 50% of the principal dwelling unit’s footprint (excluding garage, porch, or similar areas) or 800 square feet, whichever is less.
+On properties with zoning that include single-family residential uses, property owners may have a maximum of one (1) accessory dwelling unit.
+Any ADU can be up to 500 square feet in size.
+ADUs that are larger than 500 square feet are restricted to 50% of the principal dwelling unit’s footprint (excluding garage, porch, or similar areas) or 800 square feet, whichever is less.

 How will utilities be provided?